Download the 40-page Symposium Program with all the great events and activities (pdf 3.1 mb)

 See winners of the 2013 National Trails Awards sponsored by American Trails

-Arizona is the location for the 21st American Trails International Trails Symposium (ITS)!
+The 21st American Trails International Trails Symposium in Arizona

 Thank you to our current sponsors & exhibitors!